Thinking of submitting to Porridge? Here are a few things you might need to know!

 - Essays of up to 4,000 words, from any discipline.
 We’re especially interested in articles about history, culture, current affairs, politics, technology, and the environment.
 If you are submitting something with academic referencing, we prefer the MHRA style but it is not a deal-breaker.
 All published work is accompanied by a featured image, usually a stock image, but if you have a suggestion please include this in the email.

-- Poetry (2-5 poems per submission).
+- Poetry (up to three poems per submission).
 It is difficult to pin-point the type of poetry we like so do take a look at what we’ve published recently to get an idea but we enjoy work that employs evocative imagery and takes hold of our senses, work that shies away from cliché but isn’t afraid to be earnest.
 We also like the abstract and absurd.
 We do have a preference for non-rhyming work though won’t rule out work that does rhyme.
 We will not accept work that is graphic or excessively violent.

 - Prose in the form of short stories, flash fiction, and non-fiction, all capped at 4,000 words.
 We prefer stories that examine the everyday, that infuse the quotidian with magic, that explore our interactions with the people and world around us in an interesting way.
 We don’t have preferences genre-wise but would discourage horror submissions and aren’t big fans of ‘twist’ endings.

-- Visual art: photography, portraiture, painting, collage, and other visual media.
+- Visual art: photography, painting, collage, and other visual media.
 We are also looking to interview and review more artists so if you have a show coming up in London or Amsterdam, do let us know about it.

 - Anything that doesn’t neatly fit into these categories, including reviews.

-If this sounds like something you’d be interested in then please do get in touch, putting ‘Comfort Foods’ in the subject line!
+If this sounds like something you’d be interested in then please do get in touch, putting ‘Comfort Foods’ in the subject line.
 We look forward to feasting on your submissions.

 Sadly, we are currently unable to pay contributors but are working to make this possible as we believe everyone deserves reimbursement for their work.